Trump Reveals Whether He'll Try To Change Constitution To Run For Third Term

-In an interview with Fox News Chris Wallace broadcast Sunday, President Donald Trump discussed speculation that he will be looking to change the United States Constitution in an effort to run for a third presidential term, The Hill reports.
+In an interview with Fox News Chris Wallace broadcast Sunday, President Donald Trump discussed speculation that he will be looking to change the United States Constitution in an effort to run for a third presidential term, the Hill reports.

-Fueled by an audio recording of Trump’s remarks given in March this year during a behind-closed-doors meeting obtained by CNN, rumours about Trump looking to abolish the 22nd Amendment – passed by the United States Congress in 1947 in order to establish term limits – are apparently continuing to cause uproar.
-Following China Communist Party’s decision to abolish presidential term limits, Trump jokingly suggested that the United States should do the same, so that he can run for a third presidential term.
+Fueled by an audio recording of Trump’s remarks given in March this year during a behind-closed-doors meeting obtained by CNN, rumors about Trump looking to abolish the 22nd Amendment – passed by the United States Congress in 1947 in order to establish term limits – are apparently continuing to cause an uproar.
+Following China Communist Party’s decision to abolish presidential term limits, Trump jokingly suggested that the United States should do the same so that he can run for a third presidential term.

 “He’s now president for life.
 President for life,” Trump said of China’s Xi Jinping, “No, he’s great.
 And look, he was able to do that.
 I think it’s great.
 Maybe we’ll have to give that a shot some day.”

-But as it turns out Donald Trump is not looking to run for a third presidential term, and he does not want to change the Constitution.
+But as it turns out, Donald Trump is not looking to run for a third presidential term, and he does not want to change the Constitution.
 When asked by Fox News Chris Wallace if he could envision a situation in which he thinks that he is “good” enough for the United States to try and want to run for a third term, Trump shot down the host, rejecting the notion of abolishing the 22nd Amendment.

 “No. Just won’t happen.
 I think the eight-year limit is a good thing, not a bad thing.”